Prevent Vulnerabilities with a Secure System Infrastructure

 Power over Ethernet (PoE) is an electrical technology used to transmit both power and data over a single ethernet cable.
 Different classifications of PoE are used depending on how much power a powered device requires.Learn MoreWhat is ONVIF?

-ONVIF (Open Network Video Interface Forum) is an organization composed of multiple physical security manufacturers, to produce standards for interoperability between IP-based products.Learn MoreProtecting Your Security Cameras from Vandalism: System Design & Optimization
+ONVIF (Open Network Video Interface Forum) is an organization composed of multiple physical security manufacturers, to produce standards for interoperability between IP security systems and devices.
+When a security device is ONVIF-enabled, it means it shares the standardized ONVIF specifications that allow it to communicate with other ONVIF devices. _**By Dimi Sandu, Head of Solutions Engineering (EMEA)**_Learn MoreProtecting Your Security Cameras from Vandalism: System Design & Optimization

 When designing a surveillance system, a lot of thought goes into optimizing the protection of your property.
 But you also want to consider how you are protecting the cameras themselves and understand ways to prevent vandalism in your security system.Learn MoreSystem and Organization Controls (SOC) Reports